 60-minute sessions (50 minutes of yoga, 10 minutes of caretaker integration), $40 each session (online)

 More focused than a public class and a smaller group, this is ideal for 6-8 children at a time.
 We will go through specific themes such as Positive Mindset, Connection, Finding Balance, or Building Confidence and will include movement, breathwork, games, stories, and creative exploration.

 Often children are faced with a long day sitting and not much time moving.
 With so much static holding of a seated position, curled shoulders, backs, and necks from bending over computers & phones, they need time to find full movement & mobility of their bodies.
 These classes are focused more on physical movement and breathwork as a way to re-connect with the body while also releasing stress that may have built up through the day.
-Sessions to include no more than 14 children, divided appropriately by age.
+Sessions to include no more than 8 children.

 * sliding-scale pricing available for under-funded schools

 Growing up as a competitive swimmer, I found the idea of stretching to be quite boring.
 I was already spending 5 hours a day training, and though I knew the benefits I didn't see the point in spending more time doing physical activity.
 It wasn't until after retiring from the UT Women's Swim Team that I discovered Yoga.
 The dynamic nature of yoga, which stretches not only the physical body but the mental and emotional bodies, made me quickly realize it would have been an amazing tool – especially in setting a stronger foundation through my younger days.